 In 1933, President Franklin D. Roosevelt launched the environmentalist Civilian Conservation Corps, one of America’s first experiments in public service (aside from the traditional routes of joining the military or running for office).
 Decades later, John F. Kennedy’s global Peace Corps and Lyndon B. Johnson’s domestic anti-poverty program, VISTA, followed.
-And later, Clinton formed AmeriCorps to instill service as a core ideal.
+And later, Bill Clinton formed AmeriCorps to instill service as a core ideal.
 NationSwell Council member MacKenzie Moritz, chief of staff and head of partnerships at Service Year Alliance, believes that civic engagement is about to reach its apex, as more young people sign up for a year of service.
 NationSwell spoke to him by phone in Washington, D.C., about how 12 months of service could heal the country’s divides.

 What is a service year?
 Who can participate, and what do they do?